City Guide · Last updated 2 June 2026

 • Paseo marítimo for walking and cycling

 The sand is grey and medium-grained, typical of this stretch of coast.
-The water is clean and the beach gets regular maintenance and cleaning.
-It does get busy in July and August, so arrive before midday if you want a good spot.
+The beach gets regular maintenance and cleaning and is well watched over in summer.
+It does fill up in July and August, so arrive before midday if you want a good spot.

 Where Do Locals Go to Swim in La Linea?

-Playa de Levante is the local's beach.
+Playa de Levante is the local favourite.
 It sits between Santa Bárbara and La Atunara, and while it is smaller than its neighbours, it has a loyal crowd of regulars who prefer it precisely because it does not attract big tourist numbers.

-The beach is about 500 metres long with the same grey sand you find along the rest of the coast.
+The beach runs for roughly 500 metres with the same grey sand found along the rest of the coast.
 A concrete seawall separates it from the road, giving it a slightly more enclosed feel than the other beaches.
 It has all the basics: showers, toilets, lifeguards, parasol hire, and disabled access.

 Levante faces the Mediterranean, so you get views across to the coast of Africa on clear days.
-The water can be a bit rougher here when the wind picks up from the east, which is why some people prefer the calmer bay side at Poniente.
+The water can be rougher here when the east wind picks up, which is why some people prefer the calmer bay side at Poniente.

 What About the Wilder Beaches North of Town?